AdrianOsak/100_days_of_code/README.md

 ## 34th day 18.06.2023

 Today was a soft day, I read a little bit about certification and listend to podcast about it.

+## 35th day 19.06.2023

+Today I finished first section of Basic JS on fCC, I read a little bit of react docummentation, listened to TSH.io's podcast and started to make corrections in Landing Page project from fCC.